-Hail Endorsement offers spot-loss coverage for damage due to hail, accidental fire and fire caused by lightning.
+Hail Endorsement: Hail Endorsement offers spot-loss coverage for damage due to hail, accidental fire and fire caused by lightning.
 When this option is elected and the insured crop suffers a loss of 10 per cent or more, the client is eligible for a payment based on the percentage of loss on the damaged acres.
-Pages 45 and 46 provide more information on HE.
+Pages 49 to 51 provide more information on the Hail Endorsement.

-It is expected the HE will be offered on the majority of crops that are insurable under NCII.
-However, AFSC reserves the right not to provide HE coverage on crops where hail damage cannot be accurately assessed.
+It is expected the Hail Endorsement will be offered on the majority of crops that are insurable under the New Crop Insurance Initiative.
+However, AFSC reserves the right not to provide Hail Endorsement coverage on crops where hail damage cannot be accurately assessed.